A must-see attraction while in Cusco.

 Classic Inca Trail:

-The Inca trail is one of the most amazing hikes in the world; it combines history, nature, challenge, and finishes in the World Heritage Site – Machu Picchu.
+The Inca trail is one of the most amazing hikes in the world; it combines history, nature, and challenge and finishes in the World Heritage Site – Machu Picchu.

 Salkantay's second most popular hike in Peru is famous for being a challenging hike to Machu Picchu, with amazing mountains and the cloud forest.